 How to store

-These icy poles will keep in an air tight container lined with baking paper to stop them sticking together, for up to two weeks.
+These icy poles will keep in an air-tight container lined with parchment to stop them sticking together, for up to two weeks.
 After this they may start to become a little icy but they will still taste good.

 Have you made this recipe?
 Tell me how it went in the comments below and tag me on instagram so I can see your delicious creations! @keep_calm_and_eat_icecream